ademakov/MainMemory/README.md

 reports and/or patches are welcome.

-MainMemory includes a not-much-tested "generic architecture" port so there is a slim chance MainMemory will run on any non-x86 platform too.
+MainMemory includes a not-much-tested "generic architecture" port so there is a slim chance it will run on any non-x86 platform easily enough.
 But most likely it will take some extra work.
 In the future it is planed to have a native ARM port too.